 New York Times to get around $100m from Google over three years.

-The New York Times is getting around $100m from Google over three years as part of a broad deal that allows the Alphabet unit to feature Times content on some of its platforms, Reuters
+The New York Times is getting around $100m from Google over three years as part of a broad deal that allows the Alphabet unit to feature Times content on some of its platforms, Reuters reported.

 The deal includes the Times' participation in Google News Showcase, a product that pays publishers to feature their content on Google News and some other Google platforms.